AviatrixSystems/terraform-aviatrix-aws-controlplane/README.md

   `aws ssm put-parameter --type "SecureString" --name "/aviatrix/copilot/password" --value "XXXXXXXXX" --region="us-east-1"`

+  For non-production deployments, if the `copilot_username` and the `copilot_email` variables are provided for the service account, the password for the service account can be specified by `avx_copilot_password`.
+This is not recommended for production because the password will be viewable in the container's environment variables.

 - If `ha_distribution` is set to "inter-region", the hosted zone specified by `zone_name` must already exist in Route 53.

 ### Usage Example